 For all courses, candidates are strongly advised to apply as early as possible to increase their chances of being accepted.

 Library School applications are probably the last thing on your mind when you have only just started a traineeship.
-Unfortunately, it’s worth thinking about fairly soon after beginning work because some closing dates for courses are very early.
-The closing date for first-round applications at UCL, for example, is often in January.
+Unfortunately, it’s worth thinking about fairly soon because some closing dates for courses are very early.
+The closing date for first-round applications at UCL, for example, is late January.

 Early closing dates also have advantages when it comes to applying for course-specific funding.
 Universities need to process your application, interview you, offer you a place, and decide whether to put you forward for any scholarships or bursaries.
 It is therefore worth putting in your course applications as early as you can, regardless of closing dates and whether or not you are certain that you wish to take up the place, to give yourself the best chance possible.